Get Started with Analytics Templates

 Way to go!
 You now have a Salesforce org complete with DTC Electronics sales data, and you’re ready to see templates in action.

-- Analytics Basics Trail
+- Einstein Analytics Basics Trail

-- Analytics Apps Trail
+- Accelerate Einstein Analytics with Apps

 - Prebuilt Analytics Apps overview